lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session06_say.md

 + We have closed the loop, or brought our chain of causation full circle, and can now explain how this reinforcing loop of "Higher Care Quality Improves Recovery" could both energize our improvement efforts, or potentially derail them.

-## ???
-Develop questions for learners to test their understanding / validity of these causal relationships in their clinics ???

 ### Enter a question in the Text section.